Technologicat/unpythonic/macro_extras/README.md

 Inspired by Haskell, and Racket's ``(delay)`` and ``(force)``.

 **CAUTION**: Argument passing by function call is currently the only binding construct to which auto-lazification is applied.
-Support for other forms of binding such as assignment and the context manager is subject to **possible** addition in a future version.

 **CAUTION**: The ``lazify`` macro is experimental and not intended for use in production code.